Huzhenchong/PEFT_CRIS/README.md

 # PEFT_CRIS

 Thanks for [DerrickWang005](https://github.com/DerrickWang005/CRIS.pytorch).
 I fine-turned their model with prompt learning and adapters.
-The model can be fine-turned in one Nvidia 4060 now.
+The model can run with less than 8GB memory.

 @inproceedings{wang2021cris,